GM-Script-Writer-62850/max7219_8digit/README.rst

 Manual for ``r_write_digits``:
   This has a perf`ormance hit!
-See source code for more info ``write_digits`` but in reverse order
+See source code for more info ``write_digits`` but in reverse order.
-  This takes 2 parameters, the 1st is the value to set The second is the start position (defaults to 0)
+  This takes 2 parameters, the 1st is the value to set.
+  The second is the start position (defaults to 0)